Quinoa & Kale Patties

 - 1 cup breadcrumbs (GF breadcrumbs work great!)

-- 1 teaspoon Stonehouse Olio Santo or House Blend EVOO
+- 1 teaspoon Stonehouse Olio Santo, House Blend or Garlic EVOO

 - Optional toppings: avocado, cilantro, lemon juice, salsa verde, Garlic Oil, Lisbon Lemon Oil, Maldon Sea Salt Flakes, more Aglio Olio